 Typical CHS faculty role:

 - Clinical duties, which are primary, include provision of care to patients at University of Wisconsin Hospital and Clinics or other locations, providing oversight of students and trainees in clinical settings within the academic health center, providing oversight, direction and training of other clinical practitioners in a clinical setting, and/or providing leadership in the area of clinical training and clinical care.
 Consistent with the individual’s background, this position will pursue independent clinical research efforts as well as collaborations with other established researchers on the UW campus.
 The successful applicant will have an active role in the training/education of medical students and residents.
 The new recruit will give presentations at various hospitals and medical centers throughout the state.

-- Sample CV - This Document contains a curriculum vitae template for CHS track faculty outlining the information and accomplishments necessary to build a personal CV.
+- UWSMPH CV Template - This Document contains a curriculum vitae template for CHS track faculty outlining the information and accomplishments necessary to build a personal CV.

-For detailed information, checklists, and forms on promotion, visit the Medical School Human Relations website.
+- For detailed information, checklists, and forms on promotion, visit the Overview of Faculty Tracks.